Hiranyaloka/mt-plugin-template-selector/README.md

-TemplateSelector extends entries and pages with a new "TemplateSelector" custom field.
-The "TemplateSelector" tag can output the name of any template in your blog.
+The TemplateSelector plugin allows Authors to choose from templates and widgets to alter the display or function of each individual page or entry.

+TemplateSelector extends entries and pages with a new `TemplateSelector` custom field and associated tag.
+First you configure the plugin to automatically display a select list from your blog templates.
+You can set a default template from that list.
+Your desired list of templates is made available from within Page/Entry Edit forms.
+In your Entry or Page templates, the `TemplateSelector` tag will output the name of the selected (or default) template.

+The plugin has been extended with an additional custom field and tag, `WidgetSelector`.
+So now you can also easily display a select list of widgets as a custom field within your Entry and Page edit forms.

-# USAGE
+# USAGE EXAMPLES
+## Using the tags in your Entry or Page templates (Designer)
-Within entry or page context of a template, use the tag to include a template by name:
+Within entry or page context of a template, use the `TemplateSelector` tag to include a template by name:

     <mt:Include name="<mt:TemplateSelector>">